 Then Wali say: “I give you my daughter/the girl in my guardianship in marriage in accordance to the Islamic Shari’ah in the presence of the witnesses here with the dowry agreed upon.
 And Allah is our best witness.”

-The husband-to-be replies with: “I accept marrying your daughter/in your guard giving her name to myself in accordance to the Islamic Shari’ah and in the presence of the witnesses here with the dowry agreed upon.
+English Translation: “I accept marrying your daughter/in your care, giving her name to myself in accordance with Islamic Shari’ah, in the presence of the witnesses here, and with the agreed-upon dowry.
 And Allah is our best witness.”

 Thus the Nikah ceremony is complete!
 Yes, its over in just a few minutes!